MatheusAndrade1/TechTrash/README.md

 # TechTrash
-On this project we did a distance sensor to measure the volume of a trash.
-We used a NodeMCU, the HC-SR04 ultrassonic sensor and the integrated circuit cd4050.
+On this project we did a distance sensor to measure the volume of a trash bin.
+We used a NodeMCU, an HC-SR04 ultrassonic sensor and an integrated circuit cd4050.